 - The PTR Holland logo, which is the logo of the Manufacturing Company

 - The Steering wheel, marked with MED, as well as the number 0575.
-The symbol and “MED” stands for Marine Equipment Directive 4.49, the EU standard for pilot ladders for all EU flagged vessels.
+The symbol and “MED” stands for Marine Equipment Directive 4.49, the EU mandatory regulation* for pilot ladders for all EU flagged vessels.
 The number indicates the EU designated number of the “Notified Body” which is DNV GL in this case.

 The certificate that goes along with this ladder shows the following items: